cristicbz/riakpp/README.md

   riak::client client{"localhost", 8087, &max_length_resolution};
 ...
 ```
-The rest of the code is unchanged, since the sibling resolution function is called automatically.
+The rest of the code is unchanged, since the sibling resolution function is called automatically on any fetch.

 ## Connection Options
 There are a number of configurable parameters for the connection that can be chosen on construction.
 Here's an example that sets everything that can be set: